Paraparaumu Beach Golf Club

 Other winners of the NZ Open at PBGC include New Zealand golf legends Sir Bob Charles, and Michael Campbell, and other international greats such as Corey Pavin and Craig Perry.

 Steve Williams grew up near here and was a caddy on these storied links as a 12-year-old boy.
 His first big break happened in 1976 when he caddied for Peter Thomson in the New Zealand Open held at Royal Wellington Golf Club.
 Finishing third, Mr. Thomson was impressed with the young man and continued to employ him each time he played in New Zealand.
-As you know, Mr. Williams went on to have an incredibly successful career and was on the bag for legends such as Greg Norman, Adam Scott, as well as during the pinnacle of Tiger Woods’ career.
+As you know, Mr. Williams went on to have an incredibly successful career and was on the bag for legends such as Greg Norman, and Adam Scott, as well as during the pinnacle of Tiger Woods’ career.
 Mr. Williams is now an honorary member at Paraparaumu Beach.

-All aspects of your game better be ready by the time you reach Horuarua, or Hollows in the native Māori language, the 464-yard par 4 third hole because it is the sternest test on the outward nine.
+All aspects of your game best be ready by the time you reach Horuarua, or Hollows in the native Māori language, the 464-yard par 4 third hole because it is the sternest test on the outward nine.
 Hollows refer to all the undulations that await your tee shot should you find the fairway.
 The best target off the tee is left center; but unfortunately, neither of us found the fairway.
 Twin bunkers flank the short-left side, while another protects the greenside left.
 We each walked away with double bogies, so believe us when we say that we saw a lot of this hole!

 The long straightaway 446-yard par 4 fourth Nga Tokotoru, Three Kings, is named for the 3 bunkers that protect the right side of the green.
 With a 4-club green from front to back, an automatic 2-putt isn’t a guarantee here.
 Luckily, I made about a 10-footer to save par!